Lancashire Innovation Drone Zone (LIDZ)

 How is the support delivered?

 The LIDZ team delivers support through a series of specialist workshops and technology demonstrations.
 So we tailor our support to individual needs.

 Alongside in-depth one-to-one support, we can also assist with:

 - Raising awareness of the opportunities and benefits of developing and adopting drone technologies

 - Technology audits and case-use studies to help you accelerate your project

 - Drone-related Research and Development (R&D) which could include support with design, simulation, systems integration, prototype development and flight testing

 - Growing your network of contacts in the sector

 - Referrals to a wide range of support for funding and business support

-The LIDZ project is available to Lancashire-based small and medium enterprises (SMEs).
-Employing 250 employees or less and showing either an annual turnover that is equal to or less than 50million Euros.
-Or a balance sheet total that is equal to or less than a 43million Euros.
+The LIDZ project is available to Lancashire-based small and medium enterprises (SMEs), employing 250 employees or less. your business must also show either an annual turnover that is equal to or less than 50million Euros or a balance sheet total that is equal to or less than a 43million Euros.